idno/flickr/README.md

 Installation
 ------------

-* Drop the Flickr folder into the IndoPlugins folder of your idno installation.
+* Drop the Flickr folder into the IdnoPlugins folder of your idno installation.
 * Log into idno and click on Administration.
 * Click "install" next to Flickr.